 Many variational quantum algorithms \cite{wan2017quantum, farhi2018classification, rebentrost2018quantum, schuld2019quantum, havlivcek2019supervised} also require generation, manipulation and detection of quantum states, all at the same spatial location.
 Hence, they may also be implemented with classical optical beams.
-As a concrete example, we describe an experimental implementation of the quantum classifier circuit, proposed in \cite{Adhikary20a}, by employing OAM modes of classical light.
-The experimental implementation would require a spatial light modulator \cite{Zhang2020review} and a programmable hologram \cite{Wang17}, both of which are available.
+As a concrete example, we outline an experimental setup of the quantum classifier circuit, proposed in \cite{Adhikary20a}, by employing OAM modes of classical light.
+The experimental setup would require a spatial light modulator \cite{Zhang2020review} and a programmable hologram \cite{Wang17}, both of which are available.

 The plan of the paper is as follows: in section (\ref{Notation}), we setup the notation to be used throughout the paper.
 For the sake of clarity and completion, the paper is written in somewhat pedagogical style.
 In section (\ref{Formal_mapping}), the formal mapping between classical electromagnetic fields and quantum states is discussed.
 The central results of the paper are contained in sections (\ref{Equivalent}), (\ref{Remote state preparation unknown qubit}) and (\ref{meth}).
 In section (\ref{Equivalent}), the concept of equivalent beams is proposed, followed by the protocol for transfer of information using separable equivalent of a classically entangled beam in section (\ref{Remote state preparation unknown qubit}).
 In section (\ref{Information_noise}), we show how information transfer can be accomplished between different degrees of freedom of a noisy beam, by employing a detector with higher resolution for its retrieval.
-Sections (\ref{VQA}) and (\ref{meth}) discuss simulability of a variational quantum algortihm with OAM modes of classical light.
+Sections (\ref{VQA}) and (\ref{meth}) discuss simulability of a variational quantum algorithm with OAM modes of classical light.
 Section (\ref{Conclusion}) summarises the paper with concluding remarks.